PBW parametrizations and generalized preprojective algebras: Introduction

 \section{Introduction}

-Preprojective algebras are introduced by Gelfand-Ponomarev \cite{GP} in order to understand representation categories of finite quivers.
-A preprojective algebra is defined as a double of finite quiver with preprojective relations, which contains the path algebra of the original quiver as a subalgebra.
-This class of algebra has many applications for different contexts, for example tilting theory and McKay correspondences \cite{BIRS,AmIR}, cluster structures of coordinate rings of algebraic groups or flag varieties \cite{GLS7,Lec}, and geometric representation theory \cite{Nak2,Nak1,VS}, \textit{etc.}
+Preprojective algebras are introduced by Gelfand-Ponomarev~\cite{GP} in order to understand representation categories of finite quivers.
+A preprojective algebra is defined as a double of a finite quiver with preprojective relations, which contains the path algebra of the original quiver as a subalgebra.
+These algebras have many applications to different contexts, for example tilting theory and McKay correspondences~\cite{AmIR,BIRS}, cluster structures of coordinate rings of algebraic groups or flag varieties~\cite{GLS7,Lec}, and geometric representation theory~\cite{Nak2,Nak1,VS}, \etc